MissTeapot/LGBT-Wikis/github_wiki/asexuality/the_spectra.md

 #### Demographics

 Sexual attraction falls on a spectrum.
-Some people experience sexual attraction often or usually (allosexuals(https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/, and some people don't experience sexual attraction at all (asexuals.md).
+Some people experience sexual attraction often or usually (allosexuals), and some people don't experience sexual attraction at all (asexuals).
 Lots of people also fall somewhere in the middle: they may only experience attraction rarely or under specific circumstances.
 These intermediate sexualities – for example demisexuality – are usually classed under the asexuality umbrella as grey-asexualities.
-For more information on grey-asexualities see [this page]asexuality/grey-asexuality.
+For more information on grey-asexualities see [this page](https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/asexuality/grey-asexuality.md).

 According to the 2016 Asexual Community Survey [2, p.6], most people who identify as on the asexual-spectrum most closely identify as only asexual (and not any grey-asexuality).
 The breakdown is as follows: